umbraco/UmbracoDocs/Extending/UI Library/index.md

 ---
 versionFrom: 9.1.0
-verified-against: 9.0.0
-state: complete
-updated-links: true
 ---

 # UI Library

-The UI Library is a set of web components that can be used to build Umbraco UI.
-The UI Library separates the user interface from Umbraco’s business logic and creates a unified user experience, with coherent styling and naming, across all Umbraco platforms and projects including the ones developed by you.
+The UI Library is a set of web components that can be used to build Umbraco User Interface.
+The UI Library separates the user interface from Umbraco’s business logic and creates a unified user experience, with coherent styling and naming, across all the Umbraco platforms and projects including the one's developed by you.

-With the UI Library, you get a collection of visual building blocks that hold all the pieces to build any UI in Umbraco.
-Each component is a building block that updates its display according to the data passed to it.
+With the UI Library, you get a collection of visual building blocks that consists of pieces to build any UI in Umbraco.
+Each component is a building block updating its display according to the data passed to it.

 ## UI Library Storybook